hpdic/hermes/INSTALL.md

 # Hermes: Encrypted Query Processing via MySQL + OpenFHE

 Hermes is a homomorphic encryption plugin for MySQL using the OpenFHE library (BFV scheme).
-It provides compile-time encryption, ciphertext storage, decryption, and aggregation—all as native SQL functions.
+It supports compile-time encryption, secure ciphertext storage, SQL-compatible decryption, aggregation, and homomorphic multiplication—all as native UDFs callable from SQL.

 ---